alexchenuw/devopslabs/Lab-21/README.md

 sudo kubeadm init --pod-network-cidr=10.244.0.0/16
 ```

-11. copy the last log showing "kubeadm join 10.168.0.4..." to the end of the message
+11. copy the last log showing something like "kubeadm join 10.168.0.4..." to the end of the message

 12. create the k8s cluster directory
 ```